shashstormer/anime-downloader/README.md

 auto-download is broken as of 14-1-2022 and most probably will not be fixed

-as of 19-8-2023 i plan to update the code but there seems to be some changes in the websites scraped so it might take long as am busy there is no garuntee of the update
+as of 19-8-2023 i plan to update the code but there seems to be some changes in the websites scraped so it might take long and there is no garuntee of the update

+as of 22-10-2023 the v2 repo has been deleted and this will contain v3 code in the future the newer version has been built using 3.9 backward compatibility not tested (unreleased yet)